athuln-99/QR-vs-NFC-project/README.md

-# QR vs NFC honours project
+# QR vs NFC project
 Within this repository we divided the code by 3 folders for each app (or each pair of apps) that we developed.

 ## NFC Card Emulation App